-Flørli is popular for its 4444 steps right up the mountain - the longest wooden stairway in the world.
-It is also known for its hydropower history - in the power hall you can visit the exposition and enjoy the summer-open Power Café.
+Flørli is popular for its 4444 steps right up the mountain - the longest wooden staircase in the world.
+It is also known for its hydro-power history - in the power hall you can visit the exhibit and enjoy the summer-open Power Café.
 Read more about Flørli.
 Link

 Price: 2100,- NOK per person